-The official junior secondary education age in Nigeria is ages 12 to 14.
-In 2018, 6.8 million students were enrolled in both private and public lower secondary school institutions.
-The gross enrollment rate reached 54 percent.
+The official junior secondary education age in Nigeria is age 12 to 14.
+In 2019, 7.4 million students were enrolled in both private and public lower secondary school institutions.
+The gross enrollment rate reached approximately 54 percent.
 This rate shows the enrollment at any age, not only those in the officially established age groups.
 Nationwide, there were 13 thousand public schools for over five million students.
 Facilities available in schools differed remarkably based on ownership.
-Unsurprisingly, private institutions provided more facilities, such as more libraries, computer, playgrounds, and laboratories.
+Unsurprisingly, private institutions provided more facilities such as libraries, computers, playgrounds, and laboratories.
 Overall, the completion rate for upper secondary schools in Nigeria was higher among males, even if figures for both male and female students experienced an increase over the past years.

-The official entrance age to upper secondary education in Nigeria is 15, with study duration being three years.
-Tertiary or post secondary education starts at 18.
+The official entrance age to upper-secondary education in Nigeria is 15, with a study duration of three years.
+Tertiary or post-secondary education starts at 18 years.
 After lower secondary school, different forms of upper secondary school might follow.
-Students can choose a senior secondary, vocational, technical or business schools.
+Students can choose a senior secondary, vocational, technical, or business school.
 University access requires a minimum score in different certificates, which can be achieved at the end of upper secondary education.
-In 2017, Nigerian universities counted 1.7 million undergraduate students and 234 thousand postgraduate students.
+In the academic year 2018/2019, Nigerian universities counted around 1.8 million undergraduate students and 242 thousand postgraduate students.
 The National Open University of Nigeria is the largest university in the country in terms of student numbers.
-The National Open University of Nigeria is the largest open and distance learning institute on the whole African continent.
+It is also the largest open and distance learning institute on the whole African continent.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date